-Summary of main features in 2023
+Summary of main features in 2024

-This ERC Work Programme is the third under the 2021-2027 Horizon Europe Framework Programme for Research and Innovation of the European Union ('Horizon Europe').
+This ERC Work Programme is the fourth under the Specific Programme implementing Horizon Europe - the Framework Programme for Research and Innovation of the European Union ('Horizon Europe').

-Considering the Union's interest to retain, in principle, relations with the countries associated to the predecessor programme to Horizon Europe, Horizon 2020, most third countries associated to Horizon 2020 have already, or are expected to be, associated to Horizon Europe, while association agreements with certain countries have now started producing legal effects.
-For the purposes of the eligibility conditions, applicants established in Horizon 2020 Associated Countries or in other third countries negotiating association to Horizon Europe will be treated as entities established in an Associated Country, if the Horizon Europe association agreement with the third country concerned applies at the time of signature of the grant agreement.
-Starting, Consolidator, Advanced, and Synergy Grants will be available under this Work Programme.
-ERC Principal Investigators funded under one of these grants under prior Work Programmes will also be able to apply for complementary funding, via the Proof of Concept Grants.
+Most third countries associated to Horizon 2020 have already, or are expected to be, associated to Horizon Europe.
+For the purposes of the eligibility conditions, transitional arrangements will continue to apply to applicants established in Horizon 2020 Associated Countries or in other third countries negotiating association to Horizon Europe.

+Starting, Consolidator, and Synergy Grants will be available under this Work Programme under the actual cost model.
+Advanced Grants will be implemented as a pilot call using a lump sum contribution.

-Restrictions on applications will apply to the 2023 calls based on the outcome of the evaluation of previous calls - see restrictions on submission of proposals under "Admissibility and eligibility criteria".
-Submission restrictions for Principal Investigators who served as panel members under previous calls apply.
-The members of ERC panels alternate to allow panel members to apply to the ERC calls in alternate years.
+Restrictions on applications to the 2024 calls based on the outcome of the evaluation of previous calls, as well as restrictions for former panel members will apply - see restrictions on submission of proposals under "Admissibility and eligibility criteria".
+As of 2024, restrictions will also apply to Principal Investigators with successful proposals undergoing grant preparation in selected 2023 calls.

-For ERC Starting and Consolidator Grants, as from 2023, the reference date towards the calculation of the eligibility period is the certified date of the successful defence (and not the award) of their PhD degree.
+For ERC Starting and Consolidator Grants, as from 2023, the reference date towards the calculation of the eligibility period is the certified date of the successful defence (and not the award) of their first PhD degree.